Coronavirus Disease (COVID-19)

 - In-home, telehealth appointment options available for primary and specialty clinic services

 2. We mask for you, you mask for us.
 All staff, patients and visitors must be masked and screened for symptoms when entering VMC facilities and may not be removed except in special circumstances.
+Masks must be worn at all times even if you have been vaccinated.

 3. Patients with symptoms or who have tested positive for COVID-19 are physically separated from others in designated treatment areas and special units requiring protective measures.